 COMING OF AGE If there is an icon of boyhood in Turkey, this is it.
 Emirhan here is attired for his Sunnet, his circumcision, followed by a party to celebrate his manhood.
 Every Turkish boy goes through this ceremony, and it bonds them for life.
 It may or may not take place with an anesthetic, but it will take place.
 Before the great event the little boy parades around town in as grand a fashion as his parents can afford, often in this costume of a miniature Sultan.
 Normally I don’t take requests, but when his father asked I just couldn’t resist.

-AND HERE’S THE CAT One of Hagia Sophia’s stellar guards with Obama Gul Kitty, who our President petted on National TV while visiting Hagia Sophia back in 2008.
+AND HERE’S THE CAT One of Hagia Sophia’s stellar guards with Obama Gul Kedi, who our President petted on National TV while visiting Hagia Sophia back in 2008.
 Hagia Sophia is popular with American Presidents: here it is in 1999 with the Clintons inside.

 WHIRLIGIGS UNDER HEAVEN